-Whether you’re a student who’s learned from a great teacher, a colleague, a parent, or an interested member of the community, here’s your chance to recognize one of Maine’s classroom stars.
+Whether you’re a student who’s learned from a great teacher, a colleague, a parent, or an interested member of the community, here’s your chance to recognize an exemplary Maine teacher.

 Who Can Nominate?

-Teachers can be nominated by a student, co-worker, administrator, school or district committee, friend or family member.
+Teachers can be nominated by a student, parent of a student, co-worker, administrator, school or district committee, friend or community member.
 To be considered for the award and continue on with the TOY process, teacher candidates must submit written material to a Review Panel.

 If you’ve you been nominated for County Teacher of the Year, click here to learn more about the process, what is required, key deadlines, and what to expect.

 Nominations for 2019 County Teachers of the Year may be submitted from January 4 to February 4, 2019.
 Click the button below to nominate a teacher now: